realworldocaml/book/en/imperative-programming.md

 ```

 Note that `x` is an ordinary value, not a function.
 As such, it's not
-clear how to execute this code.
-In some sense, you could imagine it
+clear how this definition should be handled by the compiler.
+You
-compiling down to an infinite loop, but there's no looping control
+could imagine it compiling down to an infinite loop, but `x` is of
-structure to make that happen.
+type `int`, and there's no `int` that corresponds to an infinite loop.
+As such, this construct is effectively impossible to compile.

-To avoid such cases, the compiler only allows three possible
+To avoid such impossible cases, the compiler only allows three
-constructs to show up on the right-hand side of a `let rec`: a
+possible constructs to show up on the right-hand side of a `let rec`:
-function definition, a constructor, or the lazy keyword.
+a function definition, a constructor, or the lazy keyword.
 This
 excludes some reasonable things, like our definition of `memo_rec`,
 but it also blocks things that don't make sense, like our definition
 of `x`.